-This procedure replaces both the ball (humeral head) and socket (glenoid) of the shoulder joint.
-It is typically used for patients with shoulder arthritis who have a healthy, functioning rotator cuff.
+Replaces both the ball (humeral head) and socket (glenoid) of the shoulder joint.
+Typically used for patients with shoulder arthritis who have a healthy, functioning rotator cuff.

 Most commonly performed shoulder replacement.